Manikuyil: Soundtrack

-The music was composed by Ilaiyaraaja, with lyrics written by Vaali and Ponnadiyan.
+The music was composed by Ilaiyaraaja.

 Release and reception

 Manikuyil was released on 26 February 1993.
-Malini Mannath of The Indian Express gave the film a negative review stating : "the story lacks freshness, the screenplay is insipid and direction lack-lustre".
+Malini Mannath of The Indian Express gave the film a negative review, stating, "the story lacks freshness, the screenplay is insipid and direction lack-lustre".
 R. P. R. of Kalki praised the cinematography as plus point but sarcastically concluded that since the story was too old, if it was considered wine, then the price would go up.